If you’re thinking about picking up a pair of Jim Green boots, there’s one thing you need to get right first: sizing.

 True to size.
 That’s the quick answer.

-Let’s say you’re a US 8.5 on the Brannock.
-You probably wear Nike in a 9, and maybe size down to an 8 in Red Wings, Grant Stones, Parkhursts, or Nicks.
-With Jim Green, you stick to your true size US 8.5 or UK 7.5 in this case, and you’ll be good.
+Let’s say you measure a US 8.5 on the Brannock.
+You probably wear a 9 in Nike and maybe size down to an 8 in brands like Red Wing, Grant Stone, Parkhurst, or Nicks.
+With the Numzaan, you stick to your Brannock size: US 8.5 (UK 7.5 in this case).

-However, if you’ve got a narrow midfoot or low-volume feet, going true to size might feel a bit too generous.
-But if you’ve got wider feet or like a relaxed, easy fit, then true to size works great.
+That said, if you’ve got a narrow midfoot or low-volume feet, true to size might feel a little generous.
+If your feet are on the wider side or you prefer a relaxed, roomy fit, staying true to size works perfectly.

 Here’s a detail worth paying attention to…